Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/maintain_customize.md

 ## Update the Docsy theme

 This site uses the [Docsy theme](https://www.docsy.dev/) for Hugo documentation sites.
-To avail of new features added to the Docsy theme, you must update the theme submodule in the Axway-Open-Docs Git project.
+To use new features added to the Docsy theme, you must update the theme submodule in the Axway repository Git project.

 The Docsy theme is installed in this site's Git repo as a Git submodule.
 To update the theme with the latest commits from the [Docsy GitHub repo](https://github.com/google/docsy):

 1. In Git CLI, navigate to the root of the local repo and checkout **master**.
 For example:

     ```
-    cd axway-open-docs
+    cd AXWAY-REPOSITORY
     git checkout master
     ```